2023 Best Dental Support Services Schools in Maryland

 Dental Support majors at Fortis College - Landover take out an average of $22,094 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $71.

-Out of the 9 schools in Maryland that were part of this year’s ranking, University of Maryland - Baltimore landed the # 2 spot on the list.
-Located in the large city of Baltimore, UMB is a public college with a medium-sized student population.
+The excellent programs at University of Maryland - Baltimore helped the school earn the #2 place on this year’s ranking of the best dental support services schools in Maryland.
+Located in the city of Baltimore, UMB is a public college with a medium-sized student population.

 After completing their degree, dental support graduates from UMB carry an average student debtload of $28,333.

-The excellent programs at Hagerstown Community College helped the school earn the #3 place on this year’s ranking of the best dental support services schools in Maryland.
-Located in the medium-sized suburb of Hagerstown, HCC is a public school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Hagerstown Community College.
+The school came in at #3 on this year’s Best Dental Support Services Schools in Maryland list.
+Located in the medium-sized suburb of Hagerstown, HCC is a public college with a small student population.

 After completing their degree, dental support graduates from HCC carry an average student debtload of $16,000.

-Read full report on Dental Support Services at Hagerstown Community College
+Read full report on Dental Support Services at Baltimore City Community College

 Dental Support majors at Allegany College of Maryland take out an average of $19,820 in student loans while working on their egree.

-Full Dental Support Services at Allegany College of Maryland Report
+Read full report on Dental Support Services at Allegany College of Maryland

-Fortis Institute - Towson did quite well in this year’s ranking of the best schools for dental support services students.
-It came in at #6 on the list.
-Located in the city of Towson, Fortis Institute - Towson is a private for-profit school with a fairly small student population.
+With a ranking of #6, Fortis Institute - Towson did quite well on this year’s best schools for dental support services students.
+Located in the small city of Towson, Fortis Institute - Towson is a private for-profit school with a fairly small student population.

 Dental Support majors at Fortis Institute - Towson take out an average of $21,993 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $62.

-Community College of Baltimore County landed the #7 spot in the 2023 rankings for the best dental support services programs.
-Located in the suburb of Baltimore, CCBC is a public college with a fairly large student population.
+Community College of Baltimore County ranked #7 on this year’s Best Dental Support Services Schools in Maryland list.
+Located in the large suburb of Baltimore, CCBC is a public college with a fairly large student population.

 The average amount in student loans that dental support majors at CCBC take out is $16,975.

-Full Dental Support Services at Community College of Baltimore County Report
+Read full report on Dental Support Services at Community College of Baltimore County

-Full Dental Support Services at Howard Community College Report
+Read full report on Dental Support Services at Howard Community College

 While working on their degree, dental support majors at All-State Career - Baltimore accumulate an average of around $13,291 in student debt.

-Explore all the Best Dental Support Services Colleges in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Dental Support Services Schools in the Middle Atlantic Area or other specific states within that region.

 Dental Support Services is one of 30 different types of healthcare programs to choose from.